Call for Art Submissions!

 WHAT TO SUBMIT

-- Visual and nonvisual art are welcome, but limited to drawings, paintings, photographs, mixed media, collages, sculptures, and spoken word.
+- Visual and nonvisual art are welcome.
+Accepted mediums include drawings, illustrations, paintings, photographs, mixed media, collage, poetry, digital art, and spoken word.

-- You may submit previously-existing artwork, as long as you are the original artist.
+- You may submit previously-existing artwork as long as you are the original artist or have formal permission from the artist to submit their work for this project.

 - All artwork must be accompanied by a brief written explanation that includes your:

-- school and grade level (high school students only), or college and year (college students only)
+- School and grade level (middle school and high school students only), or college and year (college students only).

 - Non-English language submissions are encouraged.